-As of the date of this prospectus, we had 30,741,520 shares of our common stock outstanding.
-We also had outstanding an aggregate of 2,749,498 options to purchase shares of common stock, of which 2,329,498 shares were exercisable, common stock purchase warrants to purchase 1,523,370 shares of common stock and the shares of common stock underlying the warrants covered by this Registration Statement.
-We have registered for future sale: (i) 3,688,828 shares of common stock that we may issue under our 2006 Stock Incentive Plan and (ii) 729,610 shares of common stock underlying our outstanding stock options that were granted pursuant to written agreements.
-The outstanding options make a part of the shares registered both under and outside of our 2006 Stock Incentive Plan.
+As of the date of this prospectus, we had 34,741,520 shares of our common stock outstanding, including the 4,000,000 shares of our common stock that were issued upon the closing of our recent registered direct public offering.
+We also had outstanding an aggregate of 2,749,498 options to purchase shares of common stock, of which 2,329,498 shares were exercisable, common stock purchase warrants to purchase 1,523,370 shares of common stock, the shares of common stock underlying the warrants registered in this Registration Statement and the 1,200,000 shares of common stock underlying the warrants to be issued upon the closing of our recent registered direct public offering.
+We have further registered for future sale: (i) 3,688,828 shares of common stock that we may issue under our 2006 Stock Incentive Plan and (ii) 729,610 shares of common stock underlying our outstanding stock options that were granted pursuant to written agreements.
+The outstanding options make up a portion of the shares registered both under and outside of our 2006 Stock Incentive Plan.
 Sales of restricted shares or shares underlying stock options, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.